Bat House and Bat Box Construction Issues to Avoid

 1. Bat houses that are made out of a non-exterior grade of wood.

-All of our BCI (Bat Conservation International) approved bat boxes are made out of rough sawn northern cedar which withstands the weather elements with little to no yearly maintenance.
+All of our MTBC (Merlin Tuttle's Bat Conservation) & BCI (Bat Conservation International) approved bat boxes are made out of rough sawn northern cedar which withstands the weather elements with little to no yearly maintenance.

 2. Constructed from lumber that is less than 1/2 inch in thickness.